F1248/OpenCore-Legacy-Patcher/README.md

   * Keep in mind that the Discord server is maintained by the community, so we ask everyone to be respectful.
   * Please review our docs on [how to debug with OpenCore](https://dortania.github.io/OpenCore-Legacy-Patcher/DEBUG.html) to gather important information to help others with troubleshooting.

-## Running from source

-To run the project from source, see here: [Build and run from source](./SOURCE.md)

 ## Credits

 * [Acidanthera](https://github.com/Acidanthera)